dijahp/EcommerceSite/README.md

 ## Before you start

 Create a Commerce.js account, add your own products and place your account's API key in a .env file at the root of this project.
+Alternatively, you can use the public key in the repo with pre-loaded products.

 ## Installation